 If you've worked out that, so far, you've made a gain, there are tax reliefs that may reduce or postpone that gain.

-Through steps 1 to 5, you've worked out the gain or loss on a business asset and applied reliefs.
+Through steps 1 to 5, you've worked out the gain or loss on your shares and applied reliefs.

-See the 'More useful links' section below for help on:
+See the 'More useful links' section below for more help on:

 In most cases:

-Mr P deducts the Annual Exempt Amount from his remaining gains of £50,600.
+Mr P's gains are above this amount - so he deducts the Annual Exempt Amount from his gains.

-As he is a higher rate Income Tax payer, the remaining £40,000 is taxed at 28 per cent.
+Mr P is a higher rate tax payer so the Capital Gains Tax rate is 28 per cent.